Fresh Paint #11 Epic as a 'Control Point' in Healthcare; Scene at HLTH; General Catalyst is Killing Monovation

 Source: CBI Insights

-Blue Spoon Consulting is a global leader in strategy and innovation at a system level.
-We deliver a Punk Rock ethos of disruption 🤘
+Blue Spoon is the global leader in positioning strategy at a system level.
+To engage: john@bluespoonconsulting.com

 Previous